acceleratedscience/openad-service-prop/README.md

-# Properties &nbsp;/&nbsp; Property Prediction for SMILES, FASTA or CIF Input
+# Properties &nbsp;/&nbsp; Property Prediction on SMILES, FASTA or CIF Input

 <!--
 The description & support tags are consumed by the generate_docs() script